Joe Worrall (footballer)

-Early life and career
+Early and personal life

-Joseph Adrian Worrall was born on 10 January 1997 in Nottingham, Nottinghamshire.
-He started playing football for Kimberley Miners' Welfare at the age of eight, before playing for Priory Celtic when moving to Watnall and Hucknall Sports when moving to Hucknall.
+Worrall was born on 10 January 1997 in Nottingham.
+He started playing football for Kimberley Miners Welfare F.C. at the age of eight, before playing for Priory Celtic when moving to Watnall and Hucknall Sports when moving to Hucknall.

+On 29 August 2023, Worrall's uncle, Sgt.
+Graham Saville, died in hospital after being struck by a train five days prior in an attempt to save a man in distress.
+The following day in Forest's EFL Cup second round fixture at home to Burnley, a one-minute's applause was held in his honour before kick-off by players, staff and fans.